nikfrank/react-ulpan/README.md

     - using stub data for multiple exercises
     - advancing through exercises
     - onResult callbacks and mocking network behaviour
-  - step2: build a view level component to load exercises and save results
+  - step2: view level components
     - installing react-router into our app, placeholder another view
   - step3: writing our api in a well organized network layer
     - connecting to a fake api server